 By the time the barge arrived at Bismarck Shipping at Lae, new of the salvage had spread.
 The controversy about its salvage and plans were made public in PNG's newspaper coverage.
 At Lae, the export was hauled.
 Two 50 Caliber machine guns in the Bendix turret, still present when the wreck was salvaged, were seized.
 The B-17 remained impounded at Lae from May 2006 until late January 2010.

 PNG Government Investigation by Public Accounts Committee (PAC)

-Despite declaring the salvage and sale illegal, the salvagers continue to exert pressure on the PNG government and museum to allow them to export the wreck.
+Despite declaring the salvage and sale illegal, the salvagers continue to exert pressure on the PNG Government and National Museum and Art Gallery (PNG Museum) to allow them to export the wreck.
 During April 2008, the presented virtually the same proposal as originally offered, roughly $100,000 USD, but added the intention to donate a 'display facility' to the museum.

 According to PNG newspaper article on September 10, 2008, a vote by the National Executive Council (NEC) has apparently reversed their decision, and accepted the offer for 300,000 Kina (roughly $115,000 USD) plus "display facility, recreation playground and barbecue area".
 The precise details of this deal, or copies of letters or executive orders have never been published to the public.